yvelikova/axway-open-docs/content/en/docs/central/feauth_oauth.md

 ---
-title: Configure an OAuth proxy policy
+title: Secure an API with OAuth
-linkTitle: Configure and OAuth proxy policy
+linkTitle: Secure an API with OAuth
 weight: 4
 date: 2019-07-30
 description: API proxies can be secured with a client authentication policy.
 Learn how to setup an OAuth front-end security policy on an API Proxy.